Other-People-UCSD/Pink-Currents/_posts/2021-06-03-the-middle-of-all-middles.md

 shoulders.
 They asked, “Do you have anything white to wear?”
 I pretended to check my suitcase, but I already knew — everything I had packed was black.

-I learned that evening that white is the color of death in China.
-Funny, I thought.
+I learned that evening that white is the color of death in China. <em>Funny</em>, I thought.
 <em>Where I’m from, white is the color of life<em>.

 Luckily, my mom had a pair of white jeans and a neutral shirt that I could wear.
 The